yglcode/zig_interfaces/README.md

 ## Interface idioms/patterns in zig standard libraries ##

 ### introduction ###
-In zig, you can declare functions in namespace of struct, enum, union and opaque.
+In zig, you can declare functions in struct, enum, union and opaque.
 Functions whose 1st argument has type of its containing struct/enum/union/opaque are methods which can be invoked through dot syntax.
 Java and Go support "interface" for creating abstractions with a group of methods (or method-set).
 Normally interfaces hold so-called vtable for dynamic dispatching.
 Although zig doesn't support interface as a language feature yet, its standard libraries apply a few code idioms or patterns to achieve similar effects.

 Similar to other languages, zig code idiom and patterns enable:
 * type checking instance/object methods against interface types at compile time,